LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Runs each time a member of the class respawns.
-Use it to set up spawn attributes like health, armor, default weapons or movement speeds.
+Runs every time a member of the class respawns.
+The hook is triggered from the `ClassOnLoadout` gamemode event, so it is ideal for giving items or tweaking stats such as health, armor, or movement speeds.

 **Parameters:**